SergeantPanda/Stream-Watchdog/README.md

    - Switch to the next stream if buffering persists.

 ## Docker Compose Example
-You can deploy Stream Master Watchdog using Docker Compose for easier setup and management.
+You can deploy Stream Watchdog using Docker Compose for easier setup and management.
 ```yaml
 version: "3.8"
 services: